Why Do I Have Frequent Ocular Migraines?

 I hope not :(

 One of the most important things is to get an accurate diagnosis.
-To simplify matters and make it easier for people to get information and treatment, doctors usually go by the gold standard for diagnosis, the International Headache Society’s International Classification of Headache Disorders, 2nd Edition (ICHD-II).
-Although people often ask what “ocular,” “optical,” or “opthalmic” Migraines are, there are no such diagnoses under ICHD-II or the brand new version just released: ICHD-III.
-We do see the terms used, but doctors use it differently, so it really doesn’t tell anyone what type of Migraine you actually have.
-You can read more about this in Ocular, Optical, and Opthalmic Migraines and The Type of Migraine Does Matter.
+To simplify matters and make it easier for people to get information and treatment, doctors usually go by the gold standard for diagnosis, the International Headache Society's International Classification of Headache Disorders, 2nd Edition (ICHD-II).
+Although people often ask what "ocular," "optical," or "ophthalmic" migraines are, there are no such diagnoses under ICHD-II or the brand new version just released: ICHD-III.
+We do see the terms used, but doctors use it differently, so it really doesn't tell anyone what type of migraine you actually have.

 I hope you'll come back and let us know how you're doing.
 Your story may be helpful to someone else who doesn't understand where they should go or what they should do.

 You should know: The answer above provides general health information that is not intended to replace medical advice or treatment recommendations from a qualified healthcare professional.